further-reading/scrapy-gui/README.md

 Enter any url into search bar and hit return or press the Go button.
 When the loading animation finishes it will be ready to parse in the Tools tab.

 ## Tools Tab
 The tools tab contains various sections for parsing content of the page.
-You can start by entering a css query.
+The purpose of this tab is to make it easy to test queries and code for use in a scrapy spider.
 > **NOTE:** This will use the **initial** html response.
-If additonal requests, javascript, etc alter the page later this will not be taken into account.
+If additional requests, javascript, etc alter the page later this will not be taken into account.

 It will load the initial html with an additional request using the `requests` package.
-It will then create a selector objetc using `Selection` from the parsel package.
+When running a query it will create a selector object using `Selection` from the parsel package.

 ### Query Box
-The query box lets you use [parsel](https://github.com/scrapy/parsel) compatible CSS queries to extact data from the page.
+The query box lets you use [parsel](https://github.com/scrapy/parsel) compatible CSS queries to extract data from the page.

 It returns results as though `selection.css('YOUR QUERY').getall()` was called.